Thefrank/jellyfin-server-freebsd/README.md

 # One more thing

-Microsoft does not currently official support dotNET5 on FreeBSD so this packagea and its binaries might have limited support across FreeBSD versions.
-Getting dotNET to work under FreeBSD is becoming more and more of a challenge after each preview of dotNET6, if you are knowledgeable in the inner-workings of FreeBSD please drop over to https://github.com/dotnet/runtime/issues/14537 and see if you can help.
-Finally, dotNET5 goes EOL only a few months after dotNET6 goes live which means that dotnet5 will no longer be seeing any updates starting as soon as Feburary 2022!
+Microsoft does not currently official support dotNET5+ on FreeBSD so this packagea and its binaries might have limited support across FreeBSD versions.
+If you are knowledgeable in the inner-workings of FreeBSD please drop over to https://github.com/dotnet/runtime/issues/14537 if you would like to help out getting dotNET on to FreeBSD.